 And yet, O Lord, you are our Father.

 We are the clay, and you are the potter.

 We all are formed by your hand. – Isaiah 64:8

 We are formed by Him to be filled with Him, and used by Him.
 I’ve prayed often to be a vessel that God can use to pour out into and onto others, like the water jug that the Samaritan woman brought to the well.
 She wouldn’t have brought a cracked jar to draw water, she would have brought a trusted sturdy one that could be filled.
 And just as her jar was meant to be a vessel to bring a life giving resource, she found herself poured into; filled with everlasting water from the Creator.
 And she then ran to pour into others.

 This is our design.
 To be filled in order to fill others.

 But, what happens when our vessel is broken?
 Do we discount ourselves and say we carry no value?
-Or, could we be a vessel that can bear fruit in the broken places.
+Or, could we be a vessel that bears fruit in the broken places.
 Could it be that I am designed for this purpose?

 Brokenness can happen in many forms and at many times in our lives.
-The loss of someone we love, the loss of a business or home or health, the loss of the nebulous structure that was keeping the chaos of life reigned under control (i.e. change).
+The loss of someone we love, the loss of a business or home or health, the loss of the (nebulous) structure keeping the chaos of life reigned under control.